manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 				----
 				## Undo (rollback) commit and redo

-				**Use case:** Your commit message is wrong or you want to bring back for more editing, before issuing a `push origin`.
+				**Use case**: Your commit message is wrong or you want to bring back for more editing, before issuing a `push origin`.
 You can undo the last commit without hurting any files or local changes.

 				It is safe to use.